Babilinx/2backup/README.md

 # 2backup (btrfs backup), a simple snapshots management and backup tool for btrfs

+## Note

+⚠️ The project is actually in active developpement, so things can change dramatically!
+If you test it now, I'm not responsible of anything that can go wrong on your computer!

 ## Goal

 The goal is to provide a simple - yet powerfull - snapshots management tool.
 It can create them periodically or manually, with description and metadata.
 Delete them automatically when they expire.
 Backup them to an external drive for backing-up data, because **snapshots are not backups**.